22 Examples of Customer Retention Strategies That Actually Work

 Flo provides prompts for the users to discuss, pairs each user with a virtual health assistant, and even holds space for anonymous chat rooms where users can discuss their health concerns privately.

-The community within this app bridges the isolation gap that some people might feel while they wait for medical results, when they seek a medical professional, or when they want recommendations for the best products to use.
+In my opinion, the community within this app bridges the isolation gap that some people might feel while they wait for medical results, when they seek a medical professional, or when they want recommendations for the best products to use.

 18. Become part of the customer's lifestyle.

 You have the ability to turn your company into something that inspires your audience and makes them want to be associated with your brand.
-You can make your product offering a part of their lifestyle.
+You can make your product offering a part of their day-to-day or lifestyle.

 Customer Retention Strategy Example: Cash App